dglcinc/HVAC-plc/README.md

 To put the PLDuino back to "factory Lua", select the Scripts tab on the left, click the "Upload..." button at the bottom of the panel, and then select all the Lua files and the HTML file in the ESP8266 directory of Digital Loggers' GitHub repository.

-NOTE: You did update your firmware didn't you?
-If you didn't you are a naughty bunny.
-It is possible nay likely that you have older firmware that only communicates at 9600 baud, and your attempts to open the port will fail or print gibberish.
-You can make it work by changing the upload helper sketch code to use 9600 baud and then set ESPlorer to open the port at 9600 baud, but just upgrade already.
 ### Writing your own Lua code
 Cue the Staples WAV file: "That was easy!"
 So now, you know what you need to know to modify and upload Lua code to the PLDuino.
 There are some interesting warnings on the NodeMCU site and couple other places.
 It is not particularly intuitive to code the ESP8266.
 It is a highly event oriented style with some very subtle gotchas and limitations.
 Be careful or will find yourself following the instructions on the Digital Loggers site on how to de-brick your ESP8266.
 You have been warned.
 My Lua files use a common technique to allow you to recover, by putting a delay call in init.lua, after which the real code in test.lua gets called.
 This gives you time to run a manual "=file.remove('init.lua')" on the ESPlorer command line, so you can get out of an accidental reboot loop without re-flashing the chip.
 ### Customizing the firmware